ec-intaros/opendap-xarray-use-cases/.ipynb_checkpoints/README-checkpoint.md

 ![image](./images/ref_0-20_aggregated.png)

 ### Range 50-last Test
-This section follows the same structure as the 0-20 range section, but focuses on data extracted from the 50 meters onwards of DEPTH.
+This section follows the same structure as the REF 0-20 range section, but focuses on data extracted from the 50 meters onwards of DEPTH.

-Plot for Sea Water Temperature and Pressure between 50-2956 meters for the selected locations of the platform GT.
+* Plots for Sea Water Temperature and Pressure respectively, between 50-2956 meters for the selected locations of the platform GT.
 ![image](./images/ref_50-last_individual.png)

-Plot for Sea Water Temperature and Pressure between 50-2956 meters for the aggregated platforms.
+* Plots for Sea Water Temperature and Pressure respectively, between 50-2956 meters for the aggregated platforms.
 ![image](./images/ref_50-last_aggregated.png)

-## 2) **Test1 DAP - OPeNDAP Xarray use cases**
+# 2) **Test1 DAP - OPeNDAP Xarray use cases**
-This Notebook provides a practical example to access and analyse **only a selection** of a NetCDF dataset that was presented in section *1) Reference Notebook - Subset 2003 Analysis with Xarray*, to minimixe data volume requirements.
+This Notebook provides a practical example to access and analyse **only a selection** of a NetCDF dataset that was presented in section *1) Test1 REF - OPeNDAP Xarray use cases*, to minimixe data volume requirements.

-### Set-up
-same as relevant section in ## 1) Reference Notebook - Subset 2003 Analysis with Xarray

-### Retrieval of DDS information
-same as relevant section in ## 1) Reference Notebook - Subset 2003 Analysis with Xarray

-### Visual Analysis: Load and Plot Positions only
-same as relevant section in ## 1) Reference Notebook - Subset 2003 Analysis with Xarray

-#### Create Position Dictionary and Dataframe
-same as relevant section in ## 1) Reference Notebook - Subset 2003 Analysis with Xarray

-#### Plot Positions
-same as relevant section in ## 1) Reference Notebook - Subset 2003 Analysis with Xarray

-#### Filter Positions
-same as relevant section in ## 1) Reference Notebook - Subset 2003 Analysis with Xarray
+## Exploratory Data Analysis
+This is the same as the *Exploratory Data Analysis* section in the REF Notebook.

-### Processing: Load and Plot selected Data (Variables within DEPTH range)
+## Data Processing: Load and Plot selected Data (Variables within DEPTH range)
 This section enables accessing data of **only selected variables** and **within a specified DEPTH range**, to avoid fetching unnecessary data and minimise data volume.

 The selected variables of interest need to be specified in the *var_list*.
 The four variables that are available in this dataset are: